 Promissory Note with Collateral Charge on Land | Canada

-This form of Promissory Note is designed for situations where a lender is providing a substantial loan and requires additional security from the borrower.
-Intended for use in Canada, this legal document ensures that the borrower's land is pledged as collateral, offering the lender enhanced protection for the repayment of the principal amount.
+This Promissory Note is designed for situations where a lender is providing a substantial loan and requires additional security from the borrower.
+The borrower pledges a parcel of land as collateral, offering the lender enhanced protection for the repayment of the principal amount.

 • Supplementary Security.
 The collateral charge on the land is established to serve as supplementary security for the lender.
 The lender holds this charge as a guarantee for the repayment of the principal amount specified in the Promissory Note.